How can my advisor help me?

 When can I start taking electives?

 You may have room in your schedule to take electives in the fall term if you’ve received AP or transfer credit for some of your core courses.
-However, it is not recommended that freshman take more than 15-17 credits in their first term, so electives may have to wait.
+However, it is not recommended that freshman take more than 15-17 credits in their first term while they are transitioning to college, so electives may have to wait.
+Please see the University Catalog for more detailed information about your academic plan.

 Do you know anything about my roommate?